Empower Yourself and Your Business with Food Safety

 There is a difference between food that is spoiled and food that can cause food poisoning.

-Food spoilage is obvious, for example sour milk, mouldy bread or soft slimy fruit and vegetables.
-As spoiled food is unfit to eat it should be thrown out.
+Food spoilage, such as sour milk, mouldy bread or soft, slimy fruit and vegetables, is obvious.
+As spoiled food is unfit to eat, it should be thrown out.

 Food spoilage can be prevented by: